Twin Cities Campus

 or Supporting Program

-• A supporting program consists of 12 credits, which may be from more than one discipline outside the department and which represent a coherent area of work. • 6 credits may be art historical in content; however, they must be outside the student's primary area of concentration. • 6 additional credits of the supporting program must NOT be art historical in content.
+• A supporting program consists of 12 credits, which may be from more than one discipline outside the department and which represent a coherent area of work.
+Such self-designed supporting programs are constructed with input from the adviser. • 6 credits may be art historical in content; however, they must be outside the student's primary area of concentration. • 6 additional credits of the supporting program must NOT be art historical in content.

 Take 24 or more credit(s) from the following: